Back to blog

 Step 1: Install StaticQ Media and Register Your Library

-Next, go to StaticQ > Media Manager and click Register Unregistered Attachments.
+Open StaticQ > Media Manager and click Register Unregistered Attachments.
 This creates tracking records for every attachment in your media library.
-Registration is a read-only operation — it doesn’t modify or move any files.
+Registration is read-only — it doesn’t modify or move any files.
+It just gives StaticQ the index it needs to tell the difference between legitimate attachments and potential orphans.

 Step 2: Run Orphan Detection